 Dr. Ridker summarizes the implications like this: “CANTOS is what we call systems biology.

-The best scientists at Harvard are calling for a move away from a medical system designed around organ systems while moving toward a system based on genetics, epigenetics and molecular biology.
-The same molecular signaling that causes a heart attack also causes stroke and kidney failure.
+The best scientists at Harvard are calling for a move away from a medical system designed around organ systems.
+Instead, they advocate moving toward a system based on genetics, epigenetics, and molecular biology.
+This is because the same molecular signaling that causes a heart attack also causes stroke and kidney failure.